-Spok Holdings, Inc. 2023 Short-Term Incentive Plan (Effective January 1, 2023)
+Spok Holdings, Inc. 2024 Short-Term Incentive Plan (Effective January 1, 2024)

-- Effective Date.
-The 2023 Short-Term Incentive Plan (the "Plan") for Spok Holdings, Inc., was adopted by the Compensation Committee of the Board of Directors (the "Compensation Committee") of Spok Holdings, Inc., (the "Parent" or the "Company"), a Delaware corporation for the employees of Spok, Inc., a Delaware corporation and an indirect wholly-owned subsidiary of the Parent ("Spok") on December 2, 2022.
-The Plan is effective as of January 1, 2023 and supersedes and replaces all former management short-term incentive plans, including the Spok Holdings, Inc., 2022 Short-Term Incentive Plan. - II.
+- 1. Effective Date.
+The 2024 Short-Term Incentive Plan (the "Plan") for Spok Holdings, Inc., was adopted by the Compensation Committee of the Board of Directors (the "Compensation Committee") of Spok Holdings, Inc., (the "Parent" or the "Company"), a Delaware corporation for the employees of Spok, Inc., a Delaware corporation and an indirect wholly-owned subsidiary of the Parent ("Spok") on December 1, 2023.
+The Plan is effective as of January 1, 2024 and supersedes and replaces all former management short-term incentive plans, including the Spok Holdings, Inc., 2023 Short-Term Incentive Plan. - 2.
 Purpose.
-The Plan is designed to attract, motivate, retain and reward key employees for their performance during the calendar year, from January 1 through December 31, 2023 (the "Performance Period").
-The Plan rewards key employees by allowing them to receive cash bonuses based on how well the Company performs against the performance objectives as set forth by the Compensation Committee and, as may be adjusted by the Compensation Committee in the event of a Change of Control or other corporate reorganization, merger, similar transaction, to take into account extraordinary events or as the Company must meet the quantitative Performance Objectives by December 31, 2023.
+The Plan is designed to attract, motivate, retain and reward key employees for their performance during the calendar year, from January 1 through December 31, 2024 (the "Performance Period").
+The Plan rewards key employees by allowing them to receive cash bonuses based on how well the Company performs against the performance objectives as set forth by the Compensation Committee and, as may be adjusted by the Compensation Committee in the event of a Change of Control or other corporate reorganization, merger, similar transaction, to take into account extraordinary events or as the Compensation Committee determines is in the best interests of the Company.
+In order for bonuses to be earned, the Company must meet the quantitative Performance Objectives by December 31, 2024.
 Performance Objectives are based solely on the consolidated performance of the Company.
-For clarity, Performance Objectives and the attainment thereof does not include revenue or expenses related to acquisitions or due diligence expenses occurring after the Effective Date of this Plan except as directed by the Compensation Committee. - III.
+For clarity, Performance Objectives and the attainment thereof does not include revenue or expenses related to acquisitions or due diligence expenses occurring after the Effective Date of this Plan except as directed by the Compensation Committee. - 3.
 Eligibility.
 Participation in the Plan is limited to those key employees who are selected for participation in the Plan by the Compensation Committee, in its sole discretion (each such individual, a "Participant").
-Individuals selected by the Compensation Committee to participate as of January 1, 2023 are listed on Exhibit B. Newly hired or promoted employees, or employees who otherwise become eligible to participate, who are selected to participate in the Plan after January 1, 2023 but before October 1, 2023 will participate in the Plan on a prorated basis based on the number of days worked during the performance period after becoming bonus eligible.
-Employees who are newly hired or promoted on or after October 1, 2023 will not be eligible to participate in the Plan. - IV.
+Individuals selected by the Compensation Committee to participate as of January 1, 2024 are listed on Exhibit B. Newly hired or promoted employees, or employees who otherwise become eligible to participate, who are selected to participate in the Plan after January 1, 2024 but before October 1, 2024 will participate in the Plan on a prorated basis based on the number of days worked during the performance period after becoming bonus eligible.
+Employees who are newly hired or promoted on or after October 1, 2024 will not be eligible to participate in the Plan. - 4.
 Target Bonus.
-The target bonus for each Participant is based on a percentage of the Participant's annual (or prorated, if applicable) salary as of January 1, 2023 (or date of hire or promotion to an eligible position, if later) or a flat amount as designated.
+The target bonus for each Participant is based on a percentage of the Participant's annual (or prorated, if applicable) salary as of January 1, 2024 (or date of hire or promotion to an eligible position, if later) or a flat amount as designated.
 The applicable percentage or amount is determined by the Compensation Committee with respect to executives earning \$250,000 or more and by the CEO for other management and need not be identical among Participants.
 The earned bonus may be greater than or less than the target bonus depending on the level at which the Performance Objectives are attained.

-I. Payment of Earned Bonus.
+Payment of Earned Bonus.